snehilchatterjee/intelAI/README.md

 1. Test split of the Flickr2K dataset, consisting of 284 images.
 2. The full dataset of Div2K (train + val) to ensure the images were entirely independent of the trained dataset.

-#### Super Resolution Model Training
+#### Super Resolution Model Training (MobileSR)
-The super resolution model was trained on a subset of the [COCO dataset](https://cocodataset.org/), using a total of 21,837 images.
+This super resolution model was trained on a subset of the [COCO dataset](https://cocodataset.org/), using a total of 21,837 images.

-#### Super Resolution Model Testing
+#### Super Resolution Model Validation (MobileSR)
-The testing of the super resolution model was conducted using 166 randomly picked images from the Flickr2K dataset.
+The testing of this super resolution model was conducted using 166 randomly picked images from the Flickr2K dataset.

+#### Super Resolution Model Training (MiniSRGAN)
+This super resolution model was trained on a train set of the [Div2K dataset](https://data.vision.ee.ethz.ch/cvl/DIV2K/), using a total of 800 images.

 ## Inference: Detection